HimanshuMohanty-Git24/Agentic-Medallion/Readme.md

 **Platform Requirements:**
 - Databricks Trial Account (14-day free trial with $400 credits) or Pro Version
 - LangSmith Account (for observability)
+- GitHub Account and Personal Access Token (for HITL workflow)
 - Basic understanding of PySpark and data concepts

 **Setup Instructions:**